YMYJJ/CharRoom/README.md

-# CharRoom
+# ChatRoom
-Make a ChatRoom using Websocket that can realize real-time communicaiton
+This is a project using websocket and nodejs to realize real-time communication.